BeBe3298/bellabeat-project/README.md

 - Urška Sršen: Bellabeat’s cofounder and Chief Creative Officer
 - Sando Mur: Mathematician and Bellabeat’s cofounder; key member of the Bellabeat executive team
 - Bellabeat marketing analytics team: A team of data analysts responsible for collecting, analyzing, and reporting data that helps guide Bellabeat’s marketing strategy.

+## Dataset
+Source: FitBit Fitness Tracker Data from Kaggle
+Period: From 12 March 2016 to 12 May 2016
+Files used:
+- dailyActivity_merged.csv
+- minuteMETsNarrow_merged
+- sleepDay_merged.csv
+Limitations: The dataset includes data from only 33 anonymized users over a two-month period.
+This limited sample size, timeframe and timeslot may restrict the ability to fully represent the user habits and long-term behavior nowadays.

+## Tools & Target Completion Date
+Tools: SQL, Excel, Tableau
+Target Completion date: Thursday, 28 Aug 2025